Is Whole Life Insurance Policy the Best Option for You?

-A whole life policy covers you for your entire life, not just for a specific period (see term life insurance).
+A whole life policy covers you for your entire life, not just for a specific period (such as term life insurance).
 Whole life insurance policies apply the premiums paid into both the savings or investments and the life insurance death benefit.
 Whole life insurance is similar to universal life insurance which also lasts your whole life.

-Whole Life Insurance Options
+Types of Whole Life Insurance

-- Traditional Whole Life Insurance
+Traditional Whole Life Insurance

 A traditional whole life insurance policy gives you a guaranteed minimum rate of return on your cash value portion.

-An interest-sensitive whole life insurance policy gives a variable rate on your cash value portion, similar to an adjustable rate mortgage.
+An interest-sensitive whole life insurance policy gives a variable rate on your cash value portion, similar to an adjustable-rate mortgage.
 With interest-sensitive whole life insurance, you can have more flexibility with your life insurance policy such as increasing your death benefit without raising your premiums depending on the economy and the rate of return on your cash value portion.

-Single-premium is for someone who has a large sum of money and would like to purchase a policy up front.
+Single-premium is for someone who has a large sum of money and would like to purchase a policy upfront.
 Like other whole life insurance options, single-premium whole life insurance accrues cash value and has the same tax shelter on returns.

 Whole life insurance could cost 5 to 10 times the amount of money that term life insurance costs, but it has cash value and lasts your whole life.
-You have to weight the options.
+You have to weigh the options.

 With term life insurance there is less risk since the insurance company will not necessarily pay out a death benefit during the shorter policy period.
 So when a whole life insurance policy premium is calculated, it is essentially looking at financing the death benefit payout over the term of your life.

 An advantage of whole life is that your death benefit and premium in most cases will remain the same.
 Whole life insurance also builds cash value, which is a return on a portion of your premiums that the insurance company invests.
 Your cash value is tax-deferred until you withdraw it and you can borrow against it.

 Depending on market performance and your personal situation, you may consider purchasing a longer span term life insurance with a fixed annual rate and working with an investment advisor to figure out the best strategy for how you invest your money.

-Building and Protecting Wealth with Whole Life Insurance
+Building and Protecting Wealth With Whole Life Insurance

 The rate of return on a whole life insurance policy is very low compared to other investments, even with the tax savings factored in.
 Life insurance should not be used solely as an investment tool and you should judge your policy choices on the protection and not only the rate of return.
 The examples below form a good starting point to understanding when whole life may work well for your situation.